loqui/im/README.md

 Loqui Instant Messenger unifies all your chat accounts in just one Firefox OS app https://loqui.im

+We are also working hard in getting this working for Ubuntu Touch due to Firefox OS is discontinued.

 Telegram Group: https://telegram.me/joinchat/BlpqfQk1L0l0PJTnM02yxQ

 Providers support